 They included things like cooking, art, performance, environmentalism, comedy, storytelling, poetry… both for kids and adults.
 The event was all united under the umbrella of Deaf Culture & Community.
 This year was the first time we’ve run the Vibe Festival but it has huge benefits for the Deaf Community utilising their Auslan language to watch rather than using an interpreter.”

-Working with Accounting For Good
+Working with True Accounting

 As part of the internal business shift, they also chose to move from MYOB to Xero.
 Rosalie explains,